Procedure: Project 2 Reaction B

 9. After drying the solid on the Buchner funnel for at least 45 min, determine the mass of the collected solid.

 10. Analyze the product by melting point, IR, and NMR.
-(Note: The product cannot be analyzed by GC-MS because it is retained by the GC column.)
+(Note: The product cannot be analyzed by GC-MS because it does not pass through the instrument successfully.)